 Details of signage requiring all HGVs to turn left onto Wolverley Road (B4189) along with the siting of the signage close to the site exit, and a programme for its installation and maintenance;

-All HGVs used for export of minerals or the importation of inert materials to and from the site, shall be fitted with Global Positioning System (GPS) tracking equipment, and this tracking information shall be recorded and made available to the Mineral Planning Authority within 7 days of a written request.
+All HGVs used for export of minerals or the importation of inert materials to and from the site, shall be fitted with Global Positioning System (GPS) tracking equipment, and this tracking information shall be recorded and made available to the Mineral Planning Authority and public within 7 days of a written request.
 All such records shall be kept for at least 12 months from the date they were recorded.

 Thereafter, the measures set out in the approved Management Plan shall be implemented and maintained for the duration of the development hereby approved.

-Reason: To ensure the provision of adequate on-site facilities, and in the interests of highway safety, to avoid adverse impacts on amenity along transport routes, and to prevent HGVs travelling over the Canal Road Bridge on Wolverley Road (B4189) and travelling along Sion Hill (C2136), in accordance with Policy MLP 39 of the adopted Worcestershire Minerals Local Plan, Policy WCS 8 of the adopted Worcestershire Waste Core Strategy, and Policy SP.27 of the adopted Wyre Forest District Local Plan.
+Reason: To ensure the provision of adequate on-site facilities, and in the interests of highway safety, to avoid adverse impacts on amenity along transport routes, and to prevent vehicles over 3.5 tonness travelling over the Canal Road Bridge on Wolverley Road (B4189) and travelling along Sion Hill (C2136), in accordance with Policy MLP 39 of the adopted Worcestershire Minerals Local Plan, Policy WCS 8 of the adopted Worcestershire Waste Core Strategy, and Policy SP.27 of the adopted Wyre Forest District Local Plan.

 Reason for the pre-commencement condition: The site's construction works are one of the first operations that will take place on the site, which will involve HGVs arriving and departing from the site, so it is important that a HGV Management Plan to prevent the deposit of mud and detritus on the public highway, and to avoid adverse impacts on amenity along transport routes, has been submitted and approved prior to the commencement of the development, for the reasons stated above.